 Hello and Welcome

-Rhetoric and Political Change, Philosophic Autobiography, Modern Science and Intellectualism, Environmental Theory.
+Rhetoric and Political Change, Character and Politics, Anonymity in Political Life, Philosophic Autobiography, Modern Science and Intellectualism, Environmental Theory.

 "The Philosopher Doth Protest Too Much: Rousseauian Enlightenment and the Rhetoric of Despair."
 The Review of Politics, Vol. 75, Issue 3, Spring 2013.

 “Xenophon’s Cyropaedia: Educating our Political Hopes.”
 The Journal of Politics, Vol. 74, Issue 3, July 2012.